Sugguna lanka

 Tenali, Repalle, Gudivada, Machilipatnam are the nearby major towns to Sugguna Lanka.

 This place is in the border of the Guntur District and Krishna District.
 Krishna District Movva lies in the East of this place.

 Language

 Telugu is the local language here.

 Transport

 By rail

 Vemuru Railway Station is the nearest railway station to Sugguna Lanka.
-Chinnaravuru Railway Station (near to Tenali) on the Repalle line, Palikona Railway Station near Repalle, Tenali Railway Station (Junction near Tenali).
-However Vijayawada Railway Junction is major railway station which is 42 km to Sugguna Lank.
+However, Vijayawada Railway Junction is major railway station which is 42km to Sugguna Lank.